jonbarrow/CemUI/README.md

 ## In-dev rewrite of CemUI

-**IMPORTANT:** This branch is for the in-development version of CemUI 2.0!
+**IMPORTANT:** This branch is the in-development version of CemUI 2.0!
 Nothing here is stable.

 ## How can I help? / I have a suggestion!
 We always welcome suggestions and Pull Requests!
 This program is written in NodeJS and packaged with Electron.
 This means that anyone with experience in JavaScript, Node, html, css, and C++ can contribute just fine!
 With Node, C++ users can contribute as well, due to Node supporting C++ modules, and will be packaged by Electron just fine!